Investment in qualifications brings a wide range of benefits.

-There are entry qualifications for people new to social care or interested in starting a career in the sector.
+There are level 1 pre-entry qualifications for people not yet working in social care, but interested in starting a career in the sector.

 The level 2 and 3 diplomas in health and social care have options to take a generic pathway or a specialist dementia or learning disability pathway.

 The Level 4 Diploma in Adult Care enables experienced staff to develop their skills and specialisms.

 There are awards and certificates for continuing professional development to allow you to tailor learning to specific job roles.

 We’ve created a guide featuring all the current adult social care qualifications and standards recommended by us in more detail.

 You can apply for funding to re-claim some of the costs for qualifications through our Workforce Development Fund (WDF).